Rejection

 There are many possible combinations of antigens, so it is difficult to find a perfect match.
 However, your child’s transplant team will check the tissue-type of your child with that of a potential donor for a match that is close enough.

-Only 3 pairs of antigens are used when matching donors and recipients.
+Only three pairs of antigens are used when matching donors and recipients.
 These are labelled with the letters: A, B and DR. We understand that our immune system reacts most strongly to DR. For this reason, the transplant team tries very hard to find a complete match for DR antigens.

 More about matchability scores in Kidney transplant - deceased donors